Skip to main content

 For example, if you issue an invoice in March due in September, in goals it will appear in March, but in the cashflow, it will appear in September.

-☝🏼 Note that in the cashflow, the invoices are shown including VAT.
-In the example above, if the invoice in March was for £1000, in the cashflow it will be shown as £1210 in September, indicating that it is an outstanding collection forecast for that month.
+☝🏼 In Cashflow, invoices are shown including VAT.
+In the example above, if the March invoice was for £1,000, it will appear as £1,210 in September, assuming the VAT applied is 21%.
+This will indicate that it is an outstanding collection forecast for that month.

 Automatic update of forecasts